British Iron Age: Periodisation

 At present over 100 large-scale excavations of Iron Age sites have taken place, dating from the 8th century BC to the 1st century AD and overlapping into the Bronze Age in the 8th century BC.
 Hundreds of radiocarbon dates have been acquired and have been calibrated on four different curves, the most precise being based on tree ring sequences.

 The following scheme summarises a comparative chart presented in a 2005 book by Barry Cunliffe, but British artefacts were much later in adopting Continental styles such as the La Tène style of Celtic art:

-The Iron Age has been further subdivided with the "Late Iron Age" in Britain showing developments of new types of pottery, possibly influenced by Roman or French cultures.
+The Iron Age has been further subdivided with the "Late Iron Age" in Britain showing developments of new types of pottery, possibly influenced by Roman or Gaulish cultures.
 The clearing of forests for cultivation of agricultural crops intensified and areas with heavier and damper soil were settled.
 Spelt (Triticum spelta) was planted in these areas like the Tees Lowlands and some parts of Northern England.

 The end of the Iron Age extends into the very early Roman Empire under the theory that Romanisation required some time to take effect.
 In parts of Britain that were not Romanised, such as Scotland, the period is extended a little longer, say to the 5th century.
 The geographer closest to AD 100 is perhaps Ptolemy.
 Pliny and Strabo are a bit older and therefore a bit more contemporary, but Ptolemy gives the most detail and the least theory.